Billshark Review: Is It the Best Bill Negotiation Service?

 The fee for successful bill negotiation is 40% of the savings, and there are some important details to understand.
 You’ll be charged the fee for whatever length of time they negotiate for your contract.
 For example, if they reduce your cable bill by $50 per month and it involves a one-year contract, they’ll collect $240 from you (40% of $50 is $20, and $20 times 12 months equals $240 total).

 The fee for bill negotiation will be charged to you upfront, not month-by-month.
-This means that even though Billshark is saving you money over a period of time, you may have a big bill to pay before you actually save a lot of that money.
+This means that even though Billshark could be saving you hundreds of dollars over a period of time, you may have a big bill to pay before you actually save a lot of that money.

 Billshark also says that they’ll pay attention to the end date of your contract and automatically negotiate on your behalf to keep your payment as low as possible.